 So, keep the organic to non-organic ratio of about 50/50.
 Finally, the simplest soil hack for Peperomia Hope care is to simply mix peat and perlite 50/50.

-The way to grow Peperomia Hope is to give it adequate filtered light.
-I’ve seen many gardeners say that they are perfect low light plants.
+The way to grow Peperomia Hope is to give it bright indirect light or filtered light.
+I’ve seen many gardeners say that they are perfect low-light plants.